RAHB-REALTORS-Association/CREA-Directory-WP/README.md

 - **Responsive Office Directory**: Displays offices in a grid of interactive cards, each showing essential information such as name, address, phone, email, and website.
 - **Advanced Search**: Users can search for offices by name, address, phone number, or email with instant feedback thanks to client-side filtering and debounce optimization.
 - **Infinite Scroll**: Offices are loaded automatically as users scroll, enhancing the user experience without traditional pagination.
-- **Automated Data Sync**: Full and incremental synchronization with the [Bridge Interactive API](https://bridgedataoutput.com/docs/explorer/mls-data#listOffices) to keep office data current, including handling of inactive records.
+- **Automated Data Sync**: Full and incremental synchronization with the [CREA Board Data API](https://boardapi-docs.realtor.ca/#tag/Office/paths/~1Office/get) to keep office data current, including handling of inactive records.
 - **Custom Database Storage**: Utilizes a custom WordPress database table for efficient storage and retrieval, optimized for large datasets.
 - **User-Friendly Admin Interface**: Intuitive settings page for configuring API access, synchronization intervals, and managing data directly from the WordPress admin dashboard.